felipepips/RealMap-Global-8.0-TFS1.2/Readme.md

 ## More information
 Compilation and other: [The Forgotten Server WIKI](https://github.com/otland/forgottenserver/wiki)

-_As Post creator says in the comments there are some visual bugs on the map, Quests should work in 100% (for me its more like 99%)
+_Visual bugs on the map are fixed daily as soon as they are found, Quests should work in 99%
-Map was not cleaned from Rubbish laying around as some users report._
+Map was not cleaned from Rubbish, it is up to you to clean the map if you think better.._

 ## Features:
 - All 8.0 Quests/missions/tasks/questlong/access.